FlorinaBrahimi/Data-Science-Portfolio/README.md

 # Python and Data Science Technical Portfolio

-This portfolio showcases my ongoing journey in learning Python, Data Science, and Machine Learning.
+This portfolio presents my ongoing journey in learning Python, Data Science, and Machine Learning.
 I’m grateful to the HyperionDev team for their support in helping me achieve my goals.

 ## Overview